fomightez/structurework/pdbepisa-utilities/README.md

 Related
 -------

 - The PDBsum has good summaries of data involving all protein chains in structues.
-See the related series of demo notebooks available at [pdbsum-binder)](https://github.com/fomightez/pdbsum-binder) for demonstration of related notebooks.
+See the related series of demo notebooks available at my repo [pdbsum-binder)](https://github.com/fomightez/pdbsum-binder) for demonstration of related scripts (scripts listed [here](https://github.com/fomightez/structurework/tree/master/pdbsum-utilities)).